andrew-sz/A_Darker_Arduino_Theme/README.md

 # A Darker Arduino

-The below is from the OneDarkArduino repo and still applies to this one including the license.
 This is a darker theme with pure black background for both the console output and the editor.
 There seems to be a bug with binary number formatting like 0b00011010 where the number and background change color but I haven't figured out how to fix it.